ZaneDubya/Small-C/ylink/readme.txt

             and CC.EXE from source.
             If it was possible to verify new CLIB.LIB, verify new CLIB.LIB, HELLO.EXE, and CC.EXE
     1.1+    Optimizations to reduce size of output EXE files.
+Rewrite of clib?